The Ultimate Wilderness Expedition

 Antarctica Expedition Cruise FAQs

 The Antarctic cruising season runs from November through March during the Southern Hemisphere’s summer.
-November-December offers pristine snow and penguin nesting; January-February provides the warmest weather and most wildlife activity; late February-March is ideal for whale watching.
+November through December offers pristine snow and penguin nesting.
+January through February provides the warmest weather and most wildlife activity.
+Late February through March is ideal for whale watching.
 Most expedition cruises operate between November and early March.

-Essential items include waterproof outer layers (jacket and trousers), warm base layers, waterproof boots (often provided by cruise lines), warm hat and gloves, sunglasses with UV protection, high-SPF sunscreen, binoculars, and a quality camera with extra batteries (cold drains batteries quickly).
+Essential items include waterproof outer layers (jacket and pants), warm base layers, waterproof boots (often provided by cruise lines), warm hat and gloves, sunglasses with UV protection, high-SPF sunscreen, binoculars, and a quality camera with extra batteries (cold drains batteries quickly).
 Most expedition ships have a casual dress code, though some luxury lines offer formal dining options.
+When you book through Extraordinary Adventures, you’ll receive a curated packing list tailored to your specific voyage.

 Several expedition lines excel in Antarctica.
-For ultra-luxury, consider Scenic Eclipse, Seabourn, or Silversea.
-Lindblad Expeditions partners with National Geographic for educational experiences.
-Quark Expeditions specialises exclusively in polar regions.
-Your Extraordinary Adventures advisor can match you with the perfect cruise line based on your priorities.
+For ultra-luxury, consider Seabourn, Silversea, or Ponant.
+Quark Expeditions and Hurtigruten specialize in polar regions with decades of experience.
+Your dedicated Extraordinary Adventures advisor – like Laura, Josh, or Scott – is a certified expedition cruise specialist who will match you with the perfect cruise line based on your priorities, at no cost to you.

 Yes, a valid passport is required for all Antarctica cruises.
 Most expeditions depart from Ushuaia, Argentina, so you’ll need a passport valid for at least six months beyond your travel dates.
 Some itineraries also visit the Falkland Islands (British territory), which may have additional entry requirements.